ErickSch/Groceries-statistics/README.md

 # Groceries-statistics

-- Record your groceries
+- Record your groceries.
-- Get your groceries statistics
+- Get your groceries statistics.